bang-olufsen/hdlcpp/README.md

 ## Usage

 Hdlcpp requires that a transport read and write function is supplied as e.g. a [lambda expression](https://en.cppreference.com/w/cpp/language/lambda) for the actual data transport.
 Hereby Hdlcpp can easily be integrated e.g. with different UART implementations.
-It required a read and write buffer.
+It requires a read and write buffer.
 The buffer type must to compatible with [std::span](https://en.cppreference.com/w/cpp/container/span), basically any contiguous sequence containers.
 The buffers can be size independent for encoding/decoding data, write timeout and number of write retries are also configurable when constructing the instance.

 ```cpp
 hdlcpp = std::make_shared<Hdlcpp::Hdlcpp>(